akuzni2/me_maintanence/README.md

    - Create APK and launch to an Android device

 ### Sample Users:
+**Note** The users are only created after setting up the DB and running the provided sql scripts.
 - user 1: (**fhir_patient_id: 1653603**)
     - username: daniel_moya
     - password: pizza